 Eligibility for Medicaid is determined in part by the applicant’s value of resources and income.
-According to the Arizona Health Care Cost Containment System (AHCCCS) that outlines eligibility requirements for Medicaid’s long-term care coverage, the maximum household monthly income after deductions is $2,349 per individual and up to $2,000 in resources.
+According to the Arizona Health Care Cost Containment System (AHCCCS) that outlines eligibility requirements for Medicaid’s long-term care coverage, the maximum household monthly income after deductions in 2023 is $2,742 per individual and up to $2,000 in resources as of 2023.

 Applying for Medicaid in Arizona can be a long and complex process.
 It is best to have a qualified Arizona attorney to assist with the process.